saidm00/glm/README.md

 Although this is meant to be used in C11/C17, you could use this no problem in ANSI C.
-You would only have to abandon constructors or the generic functions which are used, and declare local variables at the end of functions.
+You would only have to abandon constructors or the generic functions which are used, and declare local variables at the start of functions.
 Also, the macro `glm_length()` for example would become `glm_float3_length()`, `glm_int2_length()`, etc...